This Post may contain Affiliate Links. Please read our Disclosure for legal jargon.

 And of course who can forget about the pile of pots currently sitting in your sink?
 Some of which may be totally burnt, which of course you swear is not your fault.

 You’re probably dreading the cleanup, but trust me, it’s nothing to worry about!
-Read on to find out how to make your life 10 times easier to clean burnt pans with an ease you never knew.
+Scroll down and check out 6 easy ways to clean burnt pans with an ease you never knew.

 As an abrasive substance, salt acts as an extremely good agent.
 When paired with an acidic substance like lemon, it becomes an effective cleaner.